-These instructions are primarily intended to assist qualified individuals experienced in the proper installation of heating and/or air conditioning appliances.
-Some local codes require licensed installation/service personnel for this type equipment.
-All installations must be in accordance with these instructions and with all applicable national and local codes and standards.
+These instructions are intended primarily to assist qualified individuals experienced in the proper installation of this appliance.
+Some local codes require licensed installation/service personnel for this type of equipment.
+Read all instructions carefully before starting the installation.

 Read these instructions thoroughly before starting the installation.
 Follow all precautions and warnings contained within these instructions and on the unit.